chirag167/Blazar-Nucleosynthesis/Famiano_model_API.md

 Gas closer to the central engine form knots with temperatures as high as $10^9$ K, and densities as high as $10^{18} cm^{-3}$.
 These knots may come from the accretion disk or the intersection of the outgoing jet with the surfaces of nearby stars.
 These knots are assumed to be between $10^{11}$ and $10^{14}$ cm.

-\textbf{Modeling notes:} User should have ability to choose a model.
+**Modeling notes:** User should have ability to choose a model.
 Need to update geometry after each timestep!

 ## Jet Energy, Evolution, and Composition